elainajones/remarkable-calendar/README.md

 ## How do I use this?

-To use, simply download a copy of the PDF.
-Once copied to the ReMarkable 2, open the PDF and set the viewing for landscape mode.
+To use, simply download a copy of the PDF and upload to the Remarkable 2.
+Once uploaded, open the PDF and set the viewing for landscape mode.
 Be sure to set the page scaling to fit the screen width.

 Continue reading for instructions using the code included in this repository.